 There are two types of PNG formats: PNG-8 and PNG-24.
 The PNG-8 format is similar to GIFs in the fact that they are saved with 256 colors maximum.
 The PNG-24 format is able to display millions of colors, but also comes with a larger file size.
 When using PNG in emails the rule of thumb here is to choose whichever format is an appropriate balance of color and file size for your particular needs.

 PNGs are also capable of producing background images without jagged edges.
 While they can be used for photographs, PNGs typically have larger file sizes than JPEGs since they use lossless compression.

-A negative of the PNG format is that they are not supported by all web browsers or early versions of Lotus Notes.
+A negative of the PNG format is that they are not supported by early versions of Lotus Notes.
 In the email below, you can see how only the PNGs are disabled, while JPEGs and GIFs render just fine:

 WHICH FORMAT IS BEST?